troythewolfe/nNest/README.md

 coffee -cw index.coffee

 ##TODO
+* make build not break when indexes starts out empty
 * make framework installable: http://stackoverflow.com/questions/5360873/how-do-i-package-a-python-application-to-make-it-pip-installable
 * Adjust all configs to populate from base classes (root, page and view)
 * In build process, have a flag to include html templates as js obj